datapastry/datapastry.github.io/_posts/2019-08-06-do-you-need-a-data-scientist.md

 HM: “That’s actually tricky to answer.
 You see, the sale doesn’t actually happen online.
 Because it’s quite an expensive service, we feel it’s better to have one of our dragon trainers make the sale in person.

 So the sale itself is entered into our CRM, but often there’s quite a large delay between the sale actually being made and it actually getting logged into our system.
-The CRM itself is a terrible homegrown system and nobody likes to use it.”
+The CRM itself is a legacy homegrown system and nobody likes to use it.”

 Me: “I see.
 But it sounds like you should at least have a rough idea of sales figures, even if they’re not exactly up-to-date?”